asm1314/Uncloaking-RAID0-HWID-Serials/README.md

 I'm going to continue working on uncloaking NVMe as well as it seemed like there were spiked interest in that field.
-I'll update this git when i have a release that covers it.
+I'll update this git when i have a release that covers it in full.